percona/pmm/docs/setting-up/client/index.md

 - [Register the node with PMM Server](#register)
 - [Configure and add services according to type](#configure-add-services)

+## System requirements

+**Operating system**

+PMM Client runs on any modern 64-bit Linux distribution.
+It is tested on the latest versions of Debian, Ubuntu, CentOS, and Red Hat Enterprise Linux.

+**Disk**

+A minimum of 100 MB of storage is required for installing the PMM Client package.

+With a good connection to PMM Server, additional storage is not required.

+However, the client needs to store any collected data that it cannot dispatch immediately, so additional storage may be required if the connection is unstable or the throughput is low.

+(Caching only applies to Query Analytics data; VictoriaMetrics data is never cached on the client side.)

 ## Before you start

 - PMM Server is installed and running with a known IP address accessible from the client node.
 - You have superuser (root) access on the client host.
 - You have superuser access to any database servers that you want to monitor.
 - These Linux packages are installed: `curl`, `gnupg`, `sudo`, `wget`.

 <!--